wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.0.1 =
-This version has enhanced UI for settings page and new options!
+Bug fix for some conflicts.